To-Do List: Garage Door √

 One off-putting aspect of the recommended track hanging procedure was that it's designed for garages where the ceiling joists run parallel to the tracks, with no recommended options for the alternative.
 Huh?
 You mean mine is the only garage built this way?
 Again, it's a good thing I'm handy!
 Consequently, my installation is stronger and neater because I attached the hangers directly to the ceiling joists (above), instead of additional brackets, as shown in the instructions.
 This required drilling the tracks for new attachments, but again this wasn't a big deal at all.

 The most difficult part of the installation was the return spring connection: it required lifting the assembled door to the fully-open position with no spring assist.
 Given that I could just about manage one of the four panels on my own, the whole door was well past my ability to lift—indeed, it would have been a challenge for two people.
 I wound up raising it incrementally with a hydraulic jack (below left), until it reached a height where I could heft it up the rest of the way by hand.

 Another thing that bothered me was that the instructions showed the return spring cables anchored to holes in the door track, which bunched the cables together.
-I elected to add new cable anchors to keep the cables well separated (below left), as well as to hold the springs up above the tracks, rather than allow them to droop down onto the tracks.
+I elected to add new cable anchors to keep the cables well separated (below left), as well as to hold the springs up, rather than allow them to droop down onto the tracks.
 The new anchors are actually bracket parts left over from the track hanger assemblies, since my installation was much simpler than the recommended arrangement.

 Meanwhile, the door opener installation wasn't glitch-free, either.
 Not only were two machine screws missing, but the holes into which they were supposed to go weren't threaded; I substituted a pair of self-tapping screws from my generous hardware larder.
 And, like the door, the opener mount was designed for ceiling joists running the other way.
 I added a pair of two-bys between the joists (above right) so the drive unit could be mounted without the need for a separately-purchased steel bracket assembly.
 The result is stronger and much cleaner-looking.